simpleledger/SLPDB/README.md

 ###  7.1. <a name='DBCollections'></a>DB Collections

-Six MongoDB collections used to store these three categories of data, they are as follows:
+Four MongoDB collections used to store these three categories of data, they are as follows:

  * `confirmed = c`  and `unconfirmed = u`

-    * **Purpose**: These two collections include any Bitcoin Cash transaction containing the "SLP" Lokad ID.
+    * **Purpose**: These two collections include any Bitcoin Cash transaction containing the "SLP" Lokad ID and passes all filters set in `filters.yml`.
 The collection used depends on the transaction's confirmation status .
 Both valid and invalid SLP transactions are included.
 Whenever new SLP transactions are added to the Bitcoin Cash network they are immediately added to one of these collections.

     * **Schema**: